eraofchaos/eraofchaos.github.io/units/Ogre.md

  **talk3:** Watch as I crush you all!

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94404

- **Name:** Ogre Mage
+ **Awaking Name:** Ogre Mage

- **Description:** The chiefs rule their tribes with unparalleled record and undisguised authority.
+ **Awaking Description:** The chiefs rule their tribes with unparalleled record and undisguised authority.
 The huge and terrifying animal bone flag is a symbol of their identity.
 Stupid short-lived guys always launch a challenge beyond their ability, just forgotten as sacrifices of a banner.